oOraph/blog/lora-adapters-dynamic-loading.md

 ## LoRA

-LoRA is one of the many existing fine-tuning techniques.
+LoRA is a fine-tuning technique that belongs to the family of "parameter-efficient" (PEFT) methods, which try to reduce the number of trainable parameters affected by the fine-tuning process.
+It increases fine-tuning speed while reducing the size of fine-tuned checkpoints.

-Instead of fine-tuning by performing tiny changes to all the weights of a model checkpoint, we train it by freezing most of its layers and only tuning a few specific ones in the attention blocks.
-Besides, the weights in these layers are not tuned independently from one another: they are tuned by adding to the original values the result of the product between two smaller matrices (hence the name, LoRA for Lower Rank Adaptation).
-These matrices are extracted and kept aside, for a later "transplantation"/reload.
-This trainable weights compose the LoRA adapter.
+Instead of fine-tuning the model by performing tiny changes to all its weights, we freeze most of the layers and only train a few specific ones in the attention blocks.
+Furthermore, we avoid touching the parameters of those layers by using small matrices that are added to the original weights.
+Those small matrices are the ones whose weights are updated during the fine-tuning process, and then saved to disk.
+This means that all of the model original parameters are preserved, and we can load the LoRA weights on top using an adaptation method.

+The LoRA name (Low Rank Adaptation) comes from the small matrices we mentioned.
+For more information about the method, please refer to [this post](https://huggingface.co/blog/lora) or the [original paper](https://arxiv.org/abs/2106.09685).

 <div id="diagram"></div>